OmniJax/CGBridge/README.md

 - **Stage 1: Self-supervised Structural Pretraining.** We train a powerful Code Graph Encoder (CGE) to learn meaningful representations of code graphs through self-supervised tasks, including graph-level contrastive learning and edge-type prediction.

-- **Stage 2: Cross-Modal Alignment.** We introduce a "bridge" module, initialized to align the learned graph embeddings from Stage 1 with the semantic space of natural language and code text.
+- **Stage 2: Cross-Modal Alignment.** We introduce a "Bridge" module, initialized to align the learned graph embeddings from Stage 1 with the semantic space of natural language and code text.

 - **Stage 3: Instruction-based Task Adaptation.** The aligned graph representations are used as soft prompts for a frozen LLM, which is then instruction-tuned on various downstream code understanding tasks, such as code summarization and translation.